elenajdanova/video-streaming-CRUD/README.md

+This is simplified video streaming project created with React and Redux for learning purposes.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How To Use

 In the project directory, you can run: